History of Portugal: 1580 succession crisis, Iberian Union and decline of the Empire

 The Duke of Alba met little resistance and in July set up his forces at Cascais, west of Lisbon.
 By mid-August, the Duke was only 10 kilometers from the city.
-West of the small brook Alcântara, the Spanish encountered a Portuguese force on the eastern side of it, commanded by António, Prior of Crato (a grandson of King Manuel I of Portugal who had proclaimed himself king), and his lieutenant Francisco de Portugal, 3rd Count of Vimioso.
+West of the small brook Alcântara, the Spanish encountered a Portuguese force on the eastern side of it, commanded by António, and his lieutenant Francisco de Portugal, 3rd Count of Vimioso.
 In late August, the Duke of Alba defeated António's force, a ragtag army assembled in a hurry and composed mainly of local peasants, and freed slaves at the Battle of Alcântara.
 This battle ended in a decisive victory for the Spanish army, both on land and sea.
 Two days later, the Duke of Alba captured Lisbon, and on 25 March 1581, Philip II of Spain was crowned King of Portugal in Tomar as Philip I. This cleared the way for Philip to create an Iberian Union spanning all of Iberia under the Spanish crown.

 Philip rewarded the Duke of Alba with the titles of 1st Viceroy of Portugal on 18 July 1580 and Constable of Portugal in 1581.
 With these titles, the Duke of Alba represented the Spanish monarch in Portugal and was second in hierarchy only after King Philip in Portugal.
 He held both titles until his death in 1582.
 The Portuguese and Spanish Empires came under a single rule, but resistance to Spanish rule in Portugal did not come to an end.
 The Prior of Crato held out in the Azores until 1583, and he continued to seek to recover the throne actively until his death in 1595.
 Impostors claimed to be King Sebastian in 1584, 1585, 1595 and 1598.
 "Sebastianism", the myth that the young king will return to Portugal on a foggy day, has prevailed until modern times.